VinNeu/Little-Screamer/README.md

 MAX_TIME = 30 # Maximum time between jumpscares
 EXE_DEST_PATH = "" # Path where exe should be stored on victim pc
 ```
+# Pictures
+Pictures dont need to be downloaded all that is needed to encode them into base64 and put as strings in "images" variable

 # Setup

 ```python
 git clone https://github.com/VinNeu/Little-Screamer.git